Victor Robles Player Props: Nationals vs. Rockies

-On Friday, Victor Robles (on the back of going 0-for-3) and the Washington Nationals face the Colorado Rockies, whose starting pitcher will be Jose Urena.
-First pitch is at 8:40 PM ET.
+Victor Robles -- 3-for-4 in his last game -- will be in action for the Washington Nationals versus the Colorado Rockies, with Austin Gomber on the hill, on April 8 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rockies.
+He had three hits (going 3-for-4) in his last appearance against the Rockies.

 Victor Robles Game Info & Props vs. the Rockies